 I’ve lost my Smartcard, can I still get access?

+A Smartcard is required to access Augustine House before 9am and after 5pm.
 If you have lost or misplaced your smartcard, you will need to make arrangements for a replacement before you can enter Augustine House.
 Please contact the i-zone directly who will be able to provide further instructions on payment and delivery of your replacement Smartcard.

 What safety and hygiene measures are in place?